pingidentity/pingidentity-devops-getting-started/README.md

 in the devops toolkit.
 Throughout this repository, we'll cover the basics of running PingFederate, PingDirectory, PingAccess and more in docker containers.

+To view the documentation only, check out [gitbook](https://pingidentity-devops.gitbook.io/devops/)

 ## Contents

 * 10-docker-standalone    - Run Ping Identity standalone products in docker containers